keivanipchihagh/machinelearning-roadmap/README.md

 **Checkpoint #5**: Your Bot should run at all times (since it's a service!), so deploy it on [Heroku](https://www.heroku.com/).
 (See Heroku:[getting-started-with-python](https://devcenter.heroku.com/articles/getting-started-with-python))

-_Final Notes: I suggest going through a few whole tutorials to build up a solid background on Python, like with [w3Schools](https://www.w3schools.com/python/default.asp), [programiz](https://www.programiz.com/python-programming) or [pythontutorial](https://www.pythontutorial.net/)._
+_Final Note: I suggest going through a few whole tutorials to build up a solid background on Python, like with [w3Schools](https://www.w3schools.com/python/default.asp), [programiz](https://www.programiz.com/python-programming) or [pythontutorial](https://www.pythontutorial.net/)._

 ## Version Control with Git
 > "The problem with git jokes is that everyone has their own version."